zdolin/zackdolin-com/README.md

-# Catalyst Demo
+# Zack Dolin .com

-To run the Catalyst demo, first install the npm dependencies:
+To run the site, first install the npm dependencies:

 ```bash
 npm install